Bookkeeping Essentials – Get your Chart of Accounts right

 - Non-current assets: are generally held for long term investment purposes.
 Non-current assets include tangible fixed assets ( e.g buildings, furniture, equipment and vehicle), intangible fixed assets (e.g copyrights, trademarks and patents) and goodwill.

 Utilising an effective chart of accounts can help you organize a number of accounts via account codes to keep better track of multiple items simultaneously.
-A Chart of account is a map which shows how various transactions get mapped in your accounting system.
+A Chart of account is a map which shows how various transactions get mapped in your cloud accounting system.
 This can then be used to help in preparing effective management accounts and performance reporting reports.

 - What are Liability Accounts?